 Dependence Upon the Developer, Lot Owners and Homebuilders: The growth of the tax base is dependent upon additional development of lots in the District and the construction of homes thereon.
-The Developers are under no obligation to continue to market, or improve, or to develop tracts of land.
-Thus, the furnishing of information related to the proposed development by the Developers should not be interpreted as such a commitment by the Developers.
-The District makes no representation about the probability of development continuing in a timely manner or about the ability of the Developers, or any other subsequent landowner to whom such party may sell all or a portion of its holdings within the District, to implement any plan of development.
-Furthermore, there is no restriction on the Developers' right to sell its land.
-The District can make no prediction as to the effects that current or future economic or governmental circumstances or regulations may have on any plans of the Developers.
-Failure to construct taxable improvements on developed lots and tracts or failure of the Developers to develop its land would restrict the rate of growth of taxable value in the District.
-See "THE DEVELOPERS."
+The Developer is under no obligation to continue to market, or improve, or to develop tracts of land.
+Thus, the furnishing of information related to the proposed development by the Developer should not be interpreted as such a commitment by the Developer.
+The District makes no representation about the probability of development continuing in a timely manner or about the ability of the Developer, or any other subsequent landowner to whom such party may sell all or a portion of its holdings within the District, to implement any plan of development.
+Furthermore, there is no restriction on the Developer's right to sell its land.
+The District can make no prediction as to the effects that current or future economic or governmental circumstances or regulations may have on any plans of the Developer.
+Failure to construct taxable improvements on developed lots and tracts or failure of the Developer to develop its land would restrict the rate of growth of taxable value in the District.
+See "THE DEVELOPER."

-The three principal taxpayers in the District, Continental Homes of Texas LP, Gehan Homes Ltd., and 278 Georgetown, Inc., represent a combined \$13,862,628 or 27.10% of the District's 2021 Certified Taxable Assessed Valuation.
+The District's tax base is concentrated in a small number of taxpayers.
+The top ten (10) principal taxpayers represent approximately 26.76% of the 2022 Certified Assessed Valuation, which represents ownership as of January 1, 2022.
+The Developer represents approximately 16.36% of such value.
 See "THE DISTRICT - Historical and Current Status of Development of the District."
-If the Developers or homebuilders (or other principal taxpayer) were to default in the payment of taxes in an amount which exceeds the District's debt service fund surplus, the ability of the District to make timely payment of debt service on the Bonds will be dependent on its ability to enforce and liquidate its tax lien, which is a time-consuming process, or to sell tax anticipation notes.
+If these or other principal taxpayers were to default in the payment of taxes in an amount which exceeds the District's debt service fund surplus, the ability of the District to make timely payment of debt service on the Bonds will be dependent on its ability to enforce and liquidate its tax lien, which is a time-consuming process, or to sell tax anticipation notes.
 Failure to recover or borrow funds in a timely fashion could result in an excessive District tax rate, hindering growth and leading to further defaults in the payment of taxes.
 The District is not required by law or the Bond Order to maintain any specified amount of surplus in its debt service fund.
 See "Tax Collection Limitations and Foreclosure Remedies" in this section, "TAX DATA - Principal Taxpayers - Table 12," and "TAXING PROCEDURES - Levy and Collection of Taxes."

 Undeveloped Acreage . . .
-Approximately 36.45 acres of developable land within the District has not been provided with water, wastewater, and storm drainage and detention facilities as of August 1, 2021 (not including the approximately 37.21 acres currently under construction as Shadow Canyon Phases 6 and 8).
+Approximately 36.41 acres of developable land within the District has not been provided with water, wastewater and storm drainage and detention facilities as of September 1, 2022, but is currently under construction.
 In the opinion of the District's Engineer, the remaining authorized but unissued bonds is sufficient to fund water, sanitary sewer and drainage facilities to serve to all areas now within the District.
 There is no assurance that such undeveloped acreage will be developed.
-See "THE BONDS - Alteration of Boundaries" and "THE DISTRICT - Status of Development."
+See "THE BONDS - Alteration of Boundaries" and "THE DISTRICT - Historical and Current Status of Development of the District."